 Cash: Admissions staff will ask you about leaving an allowance for your loved one.
 Clients may choose to hold their own money or have it held in the Business Office, where they can access it during designated hours.
 Families typically leave no more than $20 per week.

-Medications: Clients should bring a 7-day supply of medication with them on admission to a residential program.
+Medications: At minimum, residential clients must bring a 7-day supply of each prescribed medication with them to the admission appointment.
+Clients are encouraged to bring the entire supply of prescribed medications you currently have on hand.
 All medications must be in their original bottles or packaging.
-All client medications must be kept in the locked medication room in the staff office.
+After the admissions appointment, all client medications will be kept in the locked medication room in the staff office.

 Please do not bring over-the-counter medications like aspirin and ibuprofen.
 These medications are available as needed from the nurse’s station.
 To ensure safety, clients are not permitted to have OTC medications in their rooms or possession.